-- Treatment: The foundation beam can be produced from Norway spruce.
+- Treatment: The foundation beam can be produced from Northern spruce.
 It’s important that this has received the right treatment, so water can’t cause any damage.
 Pressure treatment is a suitable solution, because this protects the wood optimally so that it can survive any weather conditions for a long time.

 - Position: The foundation beam should not be placed directly underneath the walls, but a little inside.
 If you look at the summerhouse from the outside, the walls will overlap a little and the foundation beams will be slightly inside.
 In this way, not only is moisture prevented from entering, the foundation beam also makes sure the water flows away to the outside.

 Why is it so important that the water flows away?

 For a summerhouse it’s very important where the water flows to.
 Rain falls down along the walls.
 When the walls are placed directly on the foundation, the rain water will gather there, which will create puddles.
 The lower part of the walls will be standing in the water and the wood will start to decay.
 If the summerhouse is placed on foundation beams which are set slightly inside, the rainwater will fall off the walls a few centimetres above the ground.

 This makes the walls dry faster, so the water can’t cause any damage.
 When the walls and foundation beams are placed in a single line, the rainwater would be unable to drip off.
 It would reach the lower wall planks via small cracks and the water would get into the wood.
 This would give the water the opportunity to cause damage to the lower edge of the summerhouse.
 On our website you can find even more practical tips about how you can protect your wooden summerhouse against rain and water.